 Is there any financial support available?

 The financial arrangements for the undergraduate courses work the same way as for all other undergraduate courses.
 Find out more about funding for undergraduate teacher training, including the new £9,000 bursary for undergraduate trainees on courses in maths and physics that lead to qualified teacher status (QTS).

 How do I search for courses and apply?

 Applications for undergraduate teacher training courses work in the same way to other degree courses.
-Remember to submit your application by 15 January 2015 to ensure that it gets equal consideration by universities and colleges.
+The main deadline has now passed – this ensured that your application received equal consideration by universities and colleges.
 You may still submit an application until 30 June 2015, which will be considered if there are still available vacancies.
 Visit our Choosing a teacher training course page for more information and apply through the UCAS website